NielsH/RecDNSTester/README.md

 RecDNSTester
 ============

-Python program to test DNS servers for recursion
+Python program to test if DNS servers are recusive.

 This is my first program.
 It is probably inefficient and perhaps buggy.